bitwes/Gut/documentation/docs/Awaiting.md

 ## pause_before_teardown
 Sometimes, as you are developing your tests you may want to verify something before the any of the teardown methods are called or just look at things a bit.
 If you call `pause_before_teardown()` anywhere in your test then GUT will pause execution until you press the "Continue" button in the GUT GUI.
 You can also specify an option to ignore all calls to `pause_before_teardown` through the GUT Panel, command line, or `.gutconfig` in case you get lazy and don't want to remove them.
-You should always remove them, but I know you won't because I didn't so I made that an option.
+You should always remove them, but I know you won't because I didn't, so I made that an option.